taviiii27/Management-of-clients-using-AI-algorithm/README.md

 This Flask-based API manages client registrations and access tracking on a certain page.
 It validates client eligibility based on age and number of visits, supports adding, updating, and removing clients, and ensures data persistence in a JSON file.
 The API uses simple rules to decide client eligibility and returns clear, informative responses.

+Additionally, the project includes a Dockerfile and a requirements.txt for easy environment setup and deployment.
+Using Docker, the API can be containerized and run consistently across different platforms, simplifying development and testing workflows.